goodvirus-project/goodvirus-shell/INSTALL.md

 source env/bin/activate
 ```

-You’ll know it's active when your terminal line starts with `(env)`
+You'll know it's active if you see `(env)` at the beginning of your terminal line.

 ---